-Negotiating formal contracts and informal agreements that have the effect of a contract are a part of everyday life.
 Whether you are selling a product, buying a product, starting a job, trying to secure a higher salary, or starting a new business, you have to negotiate the terms and understand their implications.
-This workshop is for any professional who wants to learn the basics of how to negotiate a contract.
-This would include individuals who have no experience, but want to learn the fundamentals of contract negotiations, as well as those who have or will have a job that directly involves negotiating contracts.
+This workshop is for any professional who wants to learn the basics of how to negotiate.
+This would include individuals who have no experience, but want to learn the fundamentals of negotiations, as well as those wish to refine their negotiation skills.

 "Jay's personality and presence in the classroom paired with his expert knowledge in the field of negotiations, makes this class a must for anyone dealing with contracts in any shape or form."